-Before we jump into our tutorial on how to partition your harddrive, we'd like to introduce some software that will make this job easier for you.
+Before we jump into our tutorial on how to partition your harddrive, we’d like to introduce some software that will make this job easier for you.
 For those that want to spend the time and get their hands dirty, you can manually partition using the steps below.
-For those that want to save time and and have a program do all the work securely without the risk of losing data, we recommend Acronis Disk Director.
-And for a limited time, CWD Community users get 30% off of this proven and reliable disk partitioning software.
-You'll also be able to use the discount for True Image, a backup utility that mirrors the content on your harddrive.
-Click here to take advantage of this promotion.
+For those that want to save time and have a program do all the work securely without the risk of losing data, we recommend Acronis Disk Director.
+And for a limited time, We Rock Your Web Community users get 30% off of this proven and reliable disk partitioning software.
+You’ll also be able to use the discount for True Image, a backup utility that mirrors the content on your harddrive.

 Acronis Disk Director includes all of the following applications:

 - Partition Manager allows you to resize, move, copy, split, and merge partitions without losing your data.